methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-04-01-ansible-playbook-glusterfs-apache.md

 ---
   title: Ansible Playbook - GlusterFS - Apache
+toc: true
+toc_label: "Contents"
+excerpt: "I wanted to share some of these playbooks for reference to others who may be attempting to do something similar.
+Overall I am setting up some Ubuntu..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I wanted to share some of these playbooks for reference to others who may be attempting to do something similar.
 Overall I am setting up some